virtalabs/tapirx/README.md

 ## Connecting Tapirx to Other Systems

 Tapirx can share data about discovered devices with other systems.
 For example, you can:

-Leave an instance running for a fixed amount of time to collect a snapshot of active inventory;
+- Leave an instance running for a fixed amount of time to collect a snapshot of active inventory;
-Continuously catalogue devices' MAC and IP addresses along with identification data to maintain a high level of preparedness for security incidents;
+- Continuously catalogue devices' MAC and IP addresses along with identification data to maintain a high level of preparedness for security incidents; or
-Automatically highlight ePHI devices for HIPAA record keeping.
+- Automatically highlight ePHI devices for HIPAA record keeping.

 Device data can be automatically shared with any tool that offers a REST API.
 As it discovers devices and identifiers, Tapirx will issue `POST` requests that look like this (in this example, Tapirx spotted an infusion pump on 10.0.0.155 communicating with an EHR via HL7 on port 2575):